In 2022, tuition for full-time students at Montgomery College was $9,570 a year for in-state students and $13,098 a year for out-of-state students.

 Montgomery College has the same tuition for international students as for those from out of state.

-Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may qualify for private or school-specific aid and scholarships.
+International students usually do not qualify for for federal financial aid, but may be eligible for private or school-specific aid and scholarships.
 International students who demonstrate financial need may be eligible for the following types of financial support at Montgomery College:

 •On-campus jobs •Montgomery College-specific scholarships •International Students Tuition Waivers